-Jimmy Fallon’s IVF and surrogacy journey is no secret as the late-night host and his wife have been so open with their story.
-When they brought their little daughter into this world, the Late-Night host and his wife, Nancy Juvonen Fallon, disclosed what a difficult ride it had been.
+Jimmy Fallon’s IVF and surrogacy journey is no secret as the television host and his wife have been quite open about their fertility problems.
+When they first brought their little daughter into this world, Jimmy and his wife, Nancy Juvonen Fallon, disclosed what a difficult ride it had been.

 “It’s hard if you can’t have children,” Fallon said.
 “We struggled for a good five years trying to have a kid.”

-One and half years later, his second daughter, Frances Fallon, also arrived with the help of surrogacy.
+One and half years later, his second daughter, Frances Fallon, also arrived via surrogacy.

-Fallon talked about his struggle with infertility in an interview with Today magazine, where he announced the arrival of his daughter and the difficulties he faced on the road to parenthood.
+The actor-comedian talked about his struggle to conceive in an interview with Today magazine, where he announced the arrival of his daughter and the many difficulties he faced on the road to parenthood.

 “We tried a bunch of things.
 Anyone who’s tried will know, it’s just awful,” he said.
 “So, we had a surrogate.”